Takeoff Measurement Types

 Primary: Cubic Yardage

-Secondary: Linear Footage of measured distance, width and height*
+Secondary: Linear Footage of measured distance, width and height*, Each

 [MeasuredVolume3D]